-When deciding whether there is a good reason to examine or erase data or files on an electronic device, staff must reasonably suspect that the data or file in question has been, or could be, used to:
+When deciding whether there is a 'good reason' to examine data or files on an electronic device, the staff member should reasonably suspect that the device has, or could be used to:

-- Cause harm, and/or
+- > Cause harm, and/or

-- Disrupt teaching, and/or
+- > Undermine the safe environment of the school or disrupt teaching, and/or

-- Break any of the school rules
+- > Commit an offence

-If inappropriate material is found on the device, it is up to the staff member in conjunction with the DSL or other member of the senior leadership team to decide whether they should:
+If inappropriate material is found on the device, it is up to the staff member in conjunction with the DSL / Head of School / other member of the senior leadership team] to decide on a suitable response.
+If there are images, data or files on the device that staff reasonably suspect are likely to put a person at risk, they will first consider the appropriate safeguarding response.